-- a.
-When the input signal level is lower than -40 dBm, the analyzer's preamp should be turned on and the attenuator set to 0 dB. - b.
+- b.
 Example, using 1 ppm as frequency reference accuracy of the analyzer, at frequency of 2.402 GHz, frequency accuracy would be in the range of $\pm (2.402 \text{ GHz} \times 1 \text{ ppm}) \text{ Hz} \pm 100 \text{ Hz} = \pm 2402 \text{ Hz} \pm 100 \text{ Hz} = \pm 2502 \text{ Hz}.$ - c. tfa = transmitter frequency × frequency reference accuracy.

 Description Specifications Supplemental Information Adjacent Channel Power This measurement is an Adjacent Channel Power measurement and is in conformance with Bluetooth RF test specification 2.1.E.0.5.1.8.
-Packet Type DH1, DH3, DH5, HV3 Payload PRBS9, BS00, BSFF, BS0F, BS55 Synchronization None Trigger External, RF Burst, Periodic Timer, Free Run, Video Measurement Accuracy a Dominated by the variance of measurements b
+Packet Type DH1, DH3, DH5, HV3 Payload PRBS9, BS00, BSFF, BS0F, BS55 Synchronization None Trigger External, RF Burst, Periodic Timer, Free Run, Video Measurement Accuracy ^a Dominated by the variance of measurements ^b

 - a.
 The accuracy is for absolute power measured at 2.0 MHz offset and other offsets (offset = K MHz, K = 3,...,78). - b.
 The measurement at these offsets is usually the measurement of noise-like signals and therefore has considerable variance.
 For example, with 100 ms sweeping time, the standard deviation of the measurement is about 0.5 dB.
-In comparison, the computed uncertainties of the measurement for the case with CW interference is only ± 0.25 dB.
+In comparison, the computed uncertainties of the measurement for the case with CW interference is only \pm 0.20 dB.